Look It Up: Bilingual Dictionaries Improve Neural Machine Translation: Experiments

 \section{Experiments}

-In this section, we describe our experiments on Chinese-English and German-English translation, comparing our method (which we call \emph{Attach}) against two baselines.
+In this section, we describe our experiments on Chinese-English and German-English translation, comparing our methods -- \emph{Attach}, which uses exact matching, and \emph{Edit}, which uses fuzzy matching -- against two baselines.
 One baseline is the standard Transformer without any dictionary information (which we call \emph{Baseline}).
 The other baseline is the standard Transformer with the bilingual dictionaries included as parallel sentences in the training data (which we call \emph{Append}).